DevAlone/pikagraphs/README.md

 # pikagraphs

-Pikagraphs is a projects collecting statistics of site pikabu.ru
+Pikagraphs is a project collecting statistics of site pikabu.ru

 It consists of two parts: django web site and script for collecting statistics.
 Script has modules for processing users and communities.

 Dependencies:

 - django
 - aiohttp